Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: Impact Parameter Dependence

-Due to the dependence of the photon spectra, the neutron excitation probability falls off $\propto 1/b^2$.
-Therefore, selecting $\gamma\gamma$ events in conjunction with one or more neutron in the forward and backward directions ($X$n$X$n) biases the events toward smaller impact parameters.
-Conversely, events can be selected with a veto on forward and backward neutrons ($0$n$0$n), leading to events with a larger average impact parameter.
-In generally, the selection of various neutron emission scenarios provides an experimental technique for testing the impact parameter dependence of the $\gamma\gamma$ processes since events with more neutrons correspond to a smaller mean impact parameter while events with fewer neutrons correspond to a larger mean impact parameter.
+The STARlight model provides calculations of the total $\gamma\gamma \rightarrow l^+l^-$ cross section for several common breakup modes including $0$n$0$n, $1$n$1$n, $X$n$X$n, and $0$n$X$n, for gold and lead nuclei based on parameterizations of experimental measurements~\cite{baltzHeavyionPartialBeam1996}.
+Figure~\ref{fig:neutron_theory}a shows the impact parameter dependence of various forward and backward neutron emission scenarios from the STARlight model while Fig.~\ref{fig:neutron_theory}b shows the neutron emission probability for $^{208}$Pb as a function of the ion-ion impact parameter in Pb + Pb collisons at $\sqrt{s_{\rm{NN}}} = 5.02$ TeV from ~\cite{brandenburgAcoplanarityQEDPairs2020b}.
+STARlight contains several common neutron emission scenarios and implements the corresponding impact-parameter dependence for the total cross section calculation but not for the process kinematics.
+The SuperChic3 model, another common EPA implementation, does not provide specific calculations for any neutron emission scenarios.

-The STARLIGHT model~\cite{kleinSTARlightMonteCarlo2017b} provides calculations of the total cross section for several common breakup modes including $0$n$0$n, $1$n$1$n, $X$n$X$n, and $0$n$X$n for gold and lead nuclei based on parameterizations of experimental measurements~\cite{baltzHeavyionPartialBeam1996}.
-Figure~\ref{fig:neutron_theory}a shows the impact parameter dependence of various forward and backward neutron emission scenarios from the STARLIGHT model\cite{kleinSTARlightMonteCarlo2017b} while Fig.~\ref{fig:neutron_theory}b shows the neutron emission probability for $^{208}$Pb as a function of the ion-ion impact parameter in Pb + Pb collisons at $\sqrt{s_{\rm{NN}}} = 5.02$ TeV from ~\cite{brandenburgAcoplanarityQEDPairs2020b}.
-STARLIGHT~\cite{kleinSTARlightMonteCarlo2017b} contains several common neutron emission scenarios and implements the corresponding impact-parameter dependence for the total cross section calculation.
-The SuperChic model~\cite{harland-langExclusiveLHCPhysics2019a}, another common EPA implementation, does not provide specific calculations for any neutron emission scenarios.
-However, various dedicated models~\cite{pshenichnovElectromagneticExcitationFragmentation2011,pshenichnovMutualHeavyIon2001a,brozGeneratorForwardNeutrons2020} exist for the sole purpose of computing the full neutron emission spectra and can be used for more detailed calculations.
+Various dedicated models~\cite{pshenichnovElectromagneticExcitationFragmentation2011,pshenichnovMutualHeavyIon2001a,brozGeneratorForwardNeutrons2020} exist for the sole purpose of computing the full neutron emission spectra and can be used for more detailed calculations.
+In order to calculate the neutron emission spectra, one can begin by computing the mean number of Coulomb excitations resulting from the cloud of Weizsäcker-Williams photons incident on the target nucleus.
+The mean number of Coulomb excitations to any state which emits one or more neutrons is given by~\cite{brozGeneratorForwardNeutrons2020}